 The average cost of a ransomware attack reached over $7.5 million in 2018.
 The expense doesn’t only come in the millions you might have to pay for the services needed to recover; but also the cost of being without your data for days or weeks.
-The City of Baltimore spent over $18 million trying to regain control of its data, and after six weeks of restoration efforts, only 70% of its operations were fully restored.
+The City of Baltimore spent over $18 million trying to regain control of its data, and after six weeks of restoration efforts, were still seeing lack of control on some servers.
 Maybe it isn’t a surprise that an estimated 60% of small to medium-sized businesses fail within six months of a cyber-attack.

 Risks and threats can also be brought about by manmade acts such as terroristic activities in populated urban areas.
 When targeted cities are put on high alert because of these threats, business halts, and business continuity is threatened.

 These statistics are sobering, but they don’t give the entire picture.
 Gartner estimates that companies will spend over $124 billion trying to safeguard data and privacy.
 Unfortunately, the reality is that there is no way to prevent 100% of the cyber-attacks, 100% of the time.
 This means that for a vast majority, it is only a matter of time before they are faced with cybercrime.

 Whether it is a classic natural disaster or a cyber-attack, the impact can be reduced with planning.
 A business continuity plan can help an organization get back online, quickly mitigating loss.
 The first step is determining the type of backup and disaster recovery plan that is right for your company.
 We start with a look at the three C’s: Criticality, Complexity, and Culture.